APT10—allegedly a Chinese threat actor—has come up in the news recently, this time running a campaign known as Operation “Cloud Hopper”.

 Another stealthy key factor is using legitimate and built-in tools such as RDP, WMI, SMB shares for the actual movement.

 – The most important conclusion here is trust no one.
-This include your MSP and your Active Directory users.
+This includes your MSP and your Active Directory users.